 Food and wine pairings

-Ideal with beef tartare, raclette, baeckeoffe, boiled beef, a cold buffet (cold cuts, salads, white and red meats, cheeses), capon with mushroom sauce, capon stuffed with dried fruit.
+Perfect with beef tartare, raclette, baeckeoffe, boiled beef, a cold buffet (cold cuts, salads, white and red meats, cheeses), capon with wild mushroom sauce, or capon stuffed with dried fruit

 Bettane & Desseauve